 The Mobile Incident Command Unit (MICU), purchased with funds received through a grant was placed in operation in 2000.
 It was designed for multi-agency use within the Jefferson County Sheriff's Office Operational Area, which includes the incorporated and unincorporated areas of Jefferson County.
 The MICU is 44 feet in length and 8.5 feet in width.
 It is equipped for a variety of uses, which include but are not limited to a mobile command post, a communications/dispatch center and as the secondary Metropolitan Emergency Communications Association (MECA) Dispatch Center if primary communications fail.
-The MICU will be deployed for use throughout Jefferson County as needed, to serve the citizens of Jefferson County, training and for demonstration purposes.
+The MICU will be deployed for use throughout Jefferson County as needed for training, to serve the citizens of Jefferson County, and for demonstration purposes.

 The command area is located in the rear of the MICU and has a total of five work stations, each containing a radio and one ACIC/NCIC Terminal capable of requesting criminal records checks and registration checks.
 The command area has an LCD screen to view images from a camera, atop a forty foot retractable mast, attached to the center of the MICU.